 Since the timeframe was when the Civil War took place it is unclear if he died in the war or of disease while in the war.
 I cannot find him again after 1860 in Missouri.
 I find no children with Clark.

 On May 30, 1862, in Clark County, Samaria marries for the second time to my great-great-grandfather Marion Abraham Elijah Sells.
 They settled around Chambersburg and started their family.
 To this union was born twelve children; Sarah Maria 1863, Marion Emanuel 1865, Dorcas Anna 1867, Columbus (my great-grandfather) 1869, Elijah Marion 1873, Samaria Alice 1874, Amos 1876, Lieu Edith 1879, Dollie 1881, Lottie 1882, Grover Cleveland 1884 and John Wesley Sells, Sr. 1889.

 From Chambersburg, they lived in Kahoka, Jefferson and back to Chambersburg, Missouri.
 She spent the remainder of her life enjoying her family and on February 25, 1902, she died at the age of fifty-nine years old.
 She is buried in the Chambersburg Cemetery.
 Marion lived on to be eighty-two and is also buried at Chambersburg.

-I have started my blog again with updates on my favorites posts.
 Please share these posts with family and friends.
 If you like Brumley Family Branches, please sign up to receive future posts.
 If anyone has any information to add about Samaria Alice Thompson Sells please contact me by email.